 - Head gaskets

 - Interior accessories

 Blown head gaskets, engine failure, loud, cold starting, blown turbo engine, and the diesel filter warning light turning on during operation are the most common engine problems among 2010 Forester owners.
-At about 91,000 miles, the usual repair cost for blown head gaskets is $2,380 to replace the head gasket.
-The compass not working, the driver’s seat collapsing, and the key lock-in not working correctly are the primary issues for the interior accessories.
+At about 91,000 miles, the typical repair cost for blown head gaskets is $2,380 to replace the head gasket.
+The primary issues for the interior accessories are the compass not working, the driver’s seat collapsing, and the critical lock-in not working correctly.

 HOW OFTEN SHOULD YOU REPLACE YOUR BRAKES?

 Unless you’re a mechanic or super-dedicated car enthusiast, you might not know much about the brakes on your car.
 How long do they typically last?
 How often should you replace your brakes?
 We’ve got answers